NBC Insider Exclusive

 Mikey Day on Saturday Night Live

 Mikey Day joined SNL as a writer during Season 39 before becoming a Featured Player in 2016.
 If you're a fan of the wildly popular "Haunted Elevator" sketch, otherwise known as the birth of Tom Hanks' David S. Pumpkins, you can thank Day (he co-wrote it with fellow skeleton Bobby Moynihan).
-He's from Orange County, California.
+Day's from Orange County, California.

 RELATED: Seth Meyers Names the "Perfect Sketch" Mikey Day Co-Wrote for Nate Bargatze's SNL